Blackburn Dart: Background

-By July 1920, the prototype Swift was sufficiently complete as to permit it to be statically displayed to the public at the Olympia Aero Show, but was fitted with a non-functional radiator and without any controls.
-At the time, the aircraft had already been placed on the British Government's secret list, which meant that it could only be displayed without specialised naval equipment, such as its torpedo release apparatus.
-Thus, when exhibited, the torpedo had to be placed on the ground between the undercarriage rather than being placed in an operational position.
+By July 1920, the prototype Swift was sufficiently complete as to permit it to go on be static display to the public at the Olympia Aero Show but without a radiator or controls.
+The aircraft had already been placed on the British Government's secret list, which meant that it could only be displayed without specialised naval equipment, such as its torpedo release apparatus.
+The torpedo had to be placed on the ground between the undercarriage rather than being placed in its operational position.

-Into flight
+Flight testing

 During September 1920, the prototype Swift conducted its maiden flight; it reportedly almost crashed during the flight on account of its miscalculated centre of gravity.
-This issue was successfully resolved by sweeping back the wings.
-Following these modification, the Swift proved largely satisfactory in flight; on 23 December 1920, it was brought to RAF Martlesham Heath for full performance trials by the Aeroplane and Armament Experimental Establishment.
+This problem was solved by sweeping back the wings.
+Following this modification, the Swift proved largely satisfactory in flight; on 23 December 1920, it was brought to RAF Martlesham Heath for performance trials by the Aeroplane and Armament Experimental Establishment.
 One requested change, made in January 1921, was the fitting of an enlarged rudder to improve directional control.
-By 20 April, all trials had been completed.
+By 20 April, the trials had been completed.